salmanalibanani/salmanalibanani.com/content/post/storing-secrets-in-azure-key-vault-from-azure-devops-release-pipeline.md

 $connectionString = $armOutputObj.namespaceConnectionString.value
 "##vso[task.setvariable variable=ServiceBusConnectionString;]$connectionString</code></pre>

-## Step 3 – Use “Write Secrets” task to store secrets to the Key Vault
+## Step 3 – Use “Write Secrets” task to store secrets in the Key Vault
 Add a task to your release pipeline stage to write secrets to Azure Key Vault.
 It will look something like this (replace name of your Key Vault here).
 Note that the secret value is coming from the variable we set in Step 2 above.
 ![New release pipeline](/img/storing-secrets-in-azure-key-vault-from-azure-devops-release-pipeline/pic-4.png)
 At this stage, if you have setup subscription information, Key Vault Name and other parameters correctly in the above task, and you run the pipeline, you will run into the following error: